A liturgical resource of the Catholic Archdiocese of Melbourne

 • What are the great temptations in your life?

-• In what ways have you been ‘led by the Spirit through the wilderness’?
+• How have you been ‘led by the Spirit through the wilderness’?

 • ‘Man does not live on bread alone.’
 What nourishes your spiritual life?

-• Today’s gospel presents Jesus’ struggle to remain true to himself and his faith.
-Spend time reflecting on how you are feeling about the Rite of Election and the commitment you will make at Easter.
+• Today’s gospel depicts Jesus’ struggle to remain true to himself and his faith.
+Spend some time reflecting on how you feel about the Rite of Election and the commitment you will make at Easter.
 Share your hopes and fears.

 • Use the response to today’s psalm as your prayer this week: